dtr-trading/spring-ex06-validation/README.md

 spring-ex06-validation
 ======================

 This example builds on spring-ex05, where we add Twitter Bootstrap to the Spring/Thymeleaf CRUD pages.
 In this example, we add validation through javax, hibernate, and spring.
-The display pages are also update to display error messages.
+The display pages are also updated to display error messages.

 This example has been validated with the following environment on MS Windows 7: